EvolvingSysadmin/Practicum/README.md

 ## NIST Cybsercurity Framework

-TODO: add content briefly describing the framework
+The [NIST Cybersecurity Framework CSF 2.0](/pages/framework/framework.md) is voluntary guidance that helps organizations—regardless of size, sector, or maturity—better understand, assess, prioritize, and communicate their cybersecurity efforts.
+The Framework is not a one-size-fits-all approach to managing cybersecurity risks.
+This supplement and the full CSF 2.0 can help organizations to consider and record their own risk tolerances, priorities, threats, vulnerabilities, and requirements which, in turn, helps those organizations establish a structured, scalable, and adaptable cybersecurity program, which is crucial for staying ahead in today's dynamic threat landscape.

+The [National Institute of Standards and Technology (NIST)](https://www.nist.gov/cybersecurity) is a U.S. government agency that plays a critical role in advancing technology, including cybersecurity.
+NIST develops widely recognized standards and guidelines that help organizations protect their information systems from cyber threats.
+Its influence extends globally, as many industries and government agencies adopt NIST's best practices to improve their cybersecurity posture.
+NIST's work fosters consistency, reliability, and trust across sectors, making it a cornerstone in the fight against cybercrime.

 ## Policies

-Policies form the foundation of any effective cybersecurity program.
+[Cybersecurity policies](/pages/overview/template-overview.md) form the foundation of any effective cybersecurity program.
 While frameworks outline the broad strategies for managing risks, policies specify how these strategies are applied and enforced within a business.
 Together, frameworks and policies create a cohesive system that enhances a business’s overall cybersecurity posture.
 By translating the framework’s guidelines into actionable processes, policies help ensure that employees understand their roles and responsibilities in maintaining security.
 Well-defined and implemented policies establish accountability, streamline decision-making, and ensure consistent responses to cybersecurity incidents, minimizing the risk of human error.

 ## References